SNAP Benefits in Colorado: How to Apply and Qualify

 EBT Deposit Schedule in Colorado

 In Colorado, your SNAP benefits are deposited between the 1st and 10th of each month.
-Your specific date is determined by the last digit of your SSN, which helps you plan your shopping trips.
+The exact date depends on the last digit of your Social Security number, which helps you plan your monthly grocery shopping.

 You can find your specific payment date in our Colorado deposit schedule.